KnownStormChaser/master-weather-model-list/models/ocean_models/global/us/rtofs-global.md

 Users scraping NOMADS paths or building filename-based indexing should prepare for this change.
 NOAA's standard service change notification policy provides at least 30 days notice before implementation.

 ### Status
-As of this writing, v3.0 remains a **proposal in public comment**, not yet scheduled for operational implementation.
+The public comment period closed on **April 15, 2026**.
+As of late July 2026, NOAA has **not** issued a Service Change Notice implementing v3.0, and the live operational output still contains HYCOM binary archives (`*.archv.a/.b`) — RTOFS remains on **v2.5 / HYCOM** operationally.
 The final Service Change Notice will confirm the implementation date and any modifications based on comments received.

 ---